Here’s how the typical Central European travel itinerary goes –

 - Stay at least 3-4 days in Mikulov or the Lednice-Valtice Cultural Landscape; longer if you particularly like the countryside and you’re interested in the wine culture

-Fast-track highlights itinerary: road trip to Czech Republic and Austria’s most beautiful places
+Fast-track highlights itinerary: road trip to the Czech Republic and Austria’s most beautiful places

 - Day 1-2: Explore Prague